RubisetCie/uv-toolkit/README.md

 The **UV Transfer Tool** allows you to essentially copy paste a uv to a different spot.
 The top row are coordinates that represent a uv clipboard.
 You can type them in manually or use the grab from selection to save a UV boundary.
 The transfer to selection button will map the saved uv to your selection.

-## Hotspotting:
+## Hot-Spotting:

-Hotspotting is a technique to quickly assign uv's to UV islands by referencing a predefined uv atlas.
-The DreamUV hotspot tool will attempt its best to find an appropriate sized rectangle on the atlas and fit it to the mesh geometry.
+Hot-Spotting is a technique to quickly assign UV's to UV islands by referencing a predefined uv atlas.
+The hot-spot tool will attempt its best to find an appropriate sized rectangle on the atlas and fit it to the mesh geometry.

-For the hotspotting tool to work correctly, an atlas needs to be created.
+For the hot-spotting tool to work correctly, an atlas needs to be created.
 This is simply a mesh consisting of a variety of different sized rectangles.
 For example:
 ![screenshot](http://www.brameulaers.net/blender/addons/github_images/dreamuv_atlas.jpg)
 This is just one example layout, any layout should work.

 Keep in mind to scale the atlas geometry to a similar scale you want to uv's to be applied to your final mesh.
 Also make sure that the atlas object scale is set to 1 to make sure the sizes are transferred correctly.

-To hotspot a mesh, simply select the faces you want to hotspot and click the hotspot button.
+To hot-spot a mesh, simply select the faces you want to hot-spot and click the hot-spot button.
 Clicking multiple times will make the tool cycle through different variations and uv placement.
-The mesh will be split into multiple uv islands that are hotspotted individually, using hard edges and seams.
+The mesh will be split into multiple uv islands that are hot-spotted individually, using hard edges and seams.
 Its highly recommended to place extra seams manually to guide the tool and try to divide up your geometry into rectangular patches.
 ![screenshot](http://www.brameulaers.net/blender/addons/github_images/dreamuv_hotspot.jpg)

 If you have any feedback you can just message me via twitter: @leukbaars